onnozweers/Gravity-simulation/README.md

 Sliders:
 * Planet size - adjust the size for new planets
 * Gavity - adjust the gravity constant, applies to all objects

+* You can also drag the planets with your mouse cursor to move them around manually